cgdeboer/iteround/README.rst

 places (int): Places for rounding.
     Number of places each item in the set should be rounded to.

+topline (float, optional): Topline to match
+	Useful in places where we want the total sum to match a different topline than the sum of iterable.
+This can useful in cases where original values are altered before passing into the saferound method, but the original sum needs to be maintained.

 strategy (str, optional): The strategy used to clean up rounding errors
     'difference', 'largest', 'smallest'.
 Defaults to 'difference'